 Tasha Smith: “I Was Sick Of Myself”

-The Tasha Smith many of us know now is the beautiful, never-holding-anything-back, “keeping it real” woman who usually steals most scenes she is in.
-Usually playing nonsense characters that tell it “like it is” is something that Tasha had learned first hand.
+The Tasha Smith many of us know now is the beautiful, outspoken, never-holding-anything-back, “keeping it real”, sexy woman who usually steals the scenes she is in.
+Usually playing no-nonsense characters that tell it “like it is” is something that Tasha had learned first hand.